helloplayer1/swarc-material/arc42/arc42-template-EN.md

 </div>

-Many stakeholders make architectural decision based on the technical interfaces between the system and its context.
-Especially infrastructure or hardware designers decide these technical interfaces.
+Understanding the technical interfaces between our system and its context is crucial for making architectural decisions.
+These interfaces significantly influence infrastructure and hardware design choices.

 <div class="formalpara-title">